Middle Class Melodies: Plot

-Raghava begins to address the hotel's issues.
-He cleans up the dump yard behind his hotel and improves his Bombay chutney's recipe.
-Slowly his business starts to pick up.
-Meanwhile, the AE who is now adamant about marrying Sandhya, tells Nageshwara Rao that he is ready for the match.
-On their way to Nageshwara Rao's house, the AE's family boards the auto whose driver intends to marry Gautami, Gopal's love interest.
+Meanwhile, Raghava realized that he had overestimated himself.
+Then Raghava begins to address the hotel's issues.
+He cleans up the dump yard behind his hotel, who had been made by them earlier and tactically clears the issue permanently.
+Then, he creates his own Bombay chutney's recipe with a new formula.
+Slowly, his business starts to pick up.
+Meanwhile, the AE, who is now adamant about marrying Sandhya, tells Nageshwara Rao that he is ready for the match.
+On their way to Nageshwara Rao's house, the AE's family boards the auto whose driver intends to marry Gouthami.
 He accidentally runs into Gopal and hits him.
 Gopal calls Raghava to take on the auto driver.
 During the confrontation with the auto driver, Raghava slaps the AE as he tries to stop the fight.
+Sandhya arrives and controls Raghava, thinking that Raghava confronts AE and the AE realizes that he can no longer marry her.

+Raghava and Sandhya arrive at the Nageshwara Rao's house, and they convince him, and later they get married.
+Later, Raghava comes for the marriage proceedings of Gopal and Gouthami to talk with her father, a drunkard, then comically, they make him accept for the marriage.

-Sandhya arrives and controls Raghava, and the AE realizes that he can no longer marry her.
-Raghava and Sandhya arrive at the Nageshwara Rao's house, and later they are married.
-Nageshwara Rao transfers the land to Sandhya and its value is increased yet again.
-A new hotel with a similar name is opened to compete against the Raghava's now popular hotel and he is seen confronting it.
+Nageshwara Rao transfers the land to Sandhya, and its value is increased yet again.
+Finally, the film ends with a hotel with a similar name opened to compete against Raghava's now popular hotel, and he is seen confronting it.